Updated: Jun 10

 What was my crime, you might ask?
 Well, this time I sent a text message without first asking myself if it was a good time to send it.

-Though this particular recipient responded with kindness and didn’t seemed perturbed by the atrocity of my action, I knew deep down that he was feeling a sense of disgust that will surely grow into the excommunication I deserve.
+Though this particular recipient responded with kindness and didn’t seem perturbed by the atrocity of my action, I knew deep down that he was feeling a sense of disgust that will surely grow into the excommunication I deserve.

 A few months back I committed an even worse crime, when I sang the wrong song at the wrong time during a healing ceremony.
 The energy in the room didn’t quite fit the energy of what I sang, and according to my perception, the entire room fell flat.